KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

       points bottom up.
     * Meanwhile, keep it in a way so that the sound from the monitor would hit the microphone from the back as much as possible.

+* Be nice, connect with them personally.
+* Help them with what ever they ask.

 <div style="page-break-after: always;"></div>